agunter7/CPEN513_Assn2/README.md

-# CPEN 513 Assignment 1
+# CPEN 513 Assignment 2
-CPEN 513 CAD Algorithms for Integrated Circuits
+CPEN 513 CAD Algorithms for Integrated Circuits Assignment 2: Simulated Annealing

 # Usage
 Run src/main.py with a Python 3.9 interpreter

-A routing window should be displayed upon running the file.
+A placement window should be displayed upon running the file.

-Press 'a' or 'd' to select the A* or Dijkstra routing algorithm, respectively.
-Once selected, the algorithm cannot be changed without restarting the program.

-After selecting an algorithm, press a number key indicating how many steps you would like the algorithm to perform.
+Press a number key to begin annealing.
-E.g. Pressing '1' triggers a single step while '5' triggers five steps.
-Pressing '0' will run the entire program to completion, including all rip-up and reroute stages.
+'0' will run annealing to completion, reporting runtime since '0' was pressed.
+'1' will perform a single annealing iteration.
+'2' through '9' will perform 10^n iterations, where n='n' (i.e. the pressed key)

+At the end of annealing, a plot summarizing the changes to total cost throughout the run will be displayed.

+Logs to the console will be made periodically during the anneal and at anneal completion.

+GUI updates occur if and only if an annealing temperature update happens or if a computation sequence completes.
+GUI may freeze, but the program will continue running.
+Check the console for continued logs as evidence of this.